davidphilipbarr/36keys/README.md

 ## Firmware

-All these pcbs can use the crkbd firmware.
+All the split pcbs can use the crkbd firmware.

-## Why crab?
-Crab is the alternative name for the medium invader, from space invaders, which the original board superficially resembled.

 ## Build